oracle/terraform-provider-oci/website/docs/d/data_safe_masking_analytics.html.markdown

 	* `count` - The total count for the aggregation metric.
 	* `dimensions` - The scope of analytics data.
 		* `policy_id` - The OCID of the masking policy.
+		* `sensitive_type_id` - The OCID of the sensitive type masked.
 		* `target_id` - The OCID of the target database.
 	* `metric_name` - The name of the aggregation metric.
+	* `time_last_masked` - The date and time the target database was last masked using a masking policy, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).